 - Wash your hands and wear a face mask upon entering the practice.

 - Keep 1,5m of distance at the practice as much as possible.

 - Preferably you come to the practice on your own for a pregnancy check up.
 However your partner is allowed to join the appointment.

 - Your first midwife consultation will be held by Zoom as this appointment will take up to an hour.

 - If you’ve had a positive Corona test (also in the past) could you please let us know for (anonymous) statistics.

 Questions about the corona virus?
-Please call 0800-1351.

-This telephone number is available 8:00 a.m. tot 10:00 p.m.
+Available 8:00 a.m. to 10:00 p.m.